ensdomains/docs/dapp-developer-guide/resolving-names.md

 String address = ens.resolve("alice.eth");
 ```

 web3j also supports using ENS names anywhere you would use an address, meaning you often do not need to directly interact with the `EnsResolver` object.
-For example, t o instantiate a contract interface, you can do:
+For example, to instantiate a contract interface, you can do:

 ```java
 YourSmartContract contract = YourSmartContract.load(